calaldees/KaraKara/website/README.md

 Bugs
 ----

-* player
-  * Chrome - if you have the mouse over the video - the help text will trigger when the playstate changes. park the mouse over the body content and  it will disapear when in presentation mode. (shift+cmf+f)

 status_error message style dose not propergate to flash message with format='redirect'
  - flash message from queue.py error (e.g. duplicate performer) is not styled as error but looks like success. feedback error is displayed appropriately. so what gives?!

-Starting the player interface directly on the 'player.html' before visiting the normal mobile view fails.
-This is because the access to .html does not generate a session id and admin mode cannot be aquired

 Karakara Community